In my previous post on life lessons learned from debt freedom, rented life asked:

 So, bit of advice #1: There are loads of free ways to entertain yourself that are super fun and life enriching.
 If you’re not convinced of this fact, then you’ve already lost the battle.

 The other thing I find really fun is house parties.
 Movie night can be way more fun if you’ve got a crowd at your house.
 I remember when we rented Run Lola Run and had about a dozen people at our house watching.
 It was an order of magnitude more entertaining hearing the reaction of the crowd while we were watching that flick.
-Then, someone else hosts the next movie night and you instantly cut down your overall movie expenses because you share the cost.
+Then, someone else hosts the next movie night (insider tip: you can watch Hallmark movies online for an option that won’t break the bank), and you instantly cut down your overall movie expenses because you share the cost.
 Dinner night can be held in much the same way.
 Yes, it’s more expensive to cook for a larger group, but then you get free meals in return when it’s someone else’s turn to host.

 Staying motivated can be tough, but the thing that always kept me going is that I had a goal I really and truly believed in.
 My goal gave me hope.
 It excited me.
 It was the answer to all the struggles in my life.
 Debt was the reason for all my worries and stresses.
 I blamed debt for everything.
 I blamed debt for my bad days at work.
 I blamed debt for the extra 10 pounds around my backside.
 I blamed debt for getting older and not having anything to show for it.
 Debt made me less interesting at parties.
 Debt sucked and I wanted to have a knock down, drag out fight with it until I rose victorious over it’s sad, deflated carcass.
 To me, debt elimination was the key to more life choices.
 Debt Freedom gave me the license to walk away from things if they got too annoying to deal with.
 Debt elimination let me forget about the state of the economy.
 It really had a lot to offer and I wanted in.
 Now I may have been a bit delusional to think it was both source and answer to all my woes, but it sure was motivating.